pypa/twine/docs/contributing.rst

    for publishing on any Python package index

-Currently, Twine has two principal functions: uploading new packages and checking distributions.
+Currently, Twine has one principal function: uploading new packages.

 Its command line arguments are parsed in :file:`twine/cli.py`.
 The code for checking distributions is in :file:`twine/commands/check.py`,